Kvitekvist/FUS/README.md

 This means that any additional mods you have installed on top of the Modlist will be deleted.
 Your downloads folder will not be touched!

+You can prevent this deletion by manually renaming the mod to include the "[NoDelete] " flag (inlcuding the space!), e.g. if you installed "OBIS", it then needs to be renamed to "[NoDelete] OBIS" and it will not be removed during updating.
+You will still have to adjust the load order again after updating!

-Updating is like installing.
-You only have to make sure that you select the same path and tick the _overwrite existing Modlist_ button.
+Other than this, updating is like installing.
+You only have to make sure that you select the same path and tick the `overwrite` button.

 Again, **do check the description/changelog of the update** to get the necessary info.

 ## Removing FUS

 You can just remove the MO2 folder and be done with it.
 SKSE and ENB files will still be in your game folder.
-The easiest way to remove these, unless you know what files that is, is to do a clean install of Skyrim VR again.
-See [Clean Skyrim](#clean-skyrim)
+The easiest way to remove these, unless you know what files that is, is to remove them with the tool they were installed with (see [activate essential files](https://github.com/Kvitekvist/FUS/wiki/Activate-the-Essential-Files)), or if you want to be absolutely sure, just do a clean install of Skyrim VR again (see [clean Skyrim](https://github.com/Kvitekvist/FUS/wiki/Prepare-PC-for-modlist#clean-skyrim)).

 # Changelog

-You can find all changes of each version in the [changelog](https://github.com/Kvitekvist/FUS/wiki/Changelog).
-The latest release can always be found on the [release page](https://github.com/Kvitekvist/FUS/releases)!
+You can find all changes of each version on the [release page](https://github.com/Kvitekvist/FUS/releases)!